dmarcous/dDBGSCAN/README.md

   1. Partitioning using S2cell units
   2. Local clustering using DBSCAN with r*-tree
-  3. Global merging using graph label propagation
+  3. Global merging using graph(frames) connected components s
 ### Parameters

   1. Epsilon (ε) - maximal meters distance between points to be defined as “density